 Your team can maximize its efforts by prioritizing the backlog items that will provide the most value to customers at any given time.
 Since this will change depending on the current needs of your customers, you need to continually adjust and refine your priority order.

 Achieve a DEEP product backlog with Easy Agile

 Easy Agile is dedicated to helping agile teams work more effectively.
 We have a suite of Jira apps designed for teams that want to develop products that put the customer at the forefront of decision making.

-Easy Agile User Story Maps for Jira transform your flat product backlog, prioritising based on value to the customer and bringing the customer journey to life.
+Easy Agile TeamRhythm transform your flat product backlog, prioritizing based on value to the customer and bringing the customer journey to life.
 They help teams organize and prioritize user stories while visualizing the customer journey.
 Keeping your customers embedded in your process will help you make refinement decisions that are in the best interest of the customer, no matter what phase of development you’re in.